 Vernelle A. A. Noel, Ph.D. is an architect, design scholar, artist, TED Speaker, and Director of the Situated Computation + Design Lab at the University of Florida where she investigates traditional and automated making, human-computer interaction, interdisciplinary creativity, and their intersections with society.
+Dr. Noel’s scholarship and expertise include design in the Trinidad Carnival, craft practices, architecture, and art.
+She builds new expressions, tools, and methodologies to explore social, cultural, and political aspects of making, computational design, and emerging technology for new social and technical reconfigurations of design practice, pedagogy, and publics.
+Her research has been supported by the Graham Foundation for Advanced Studies in the Fine Arts, the Mozilla Foundation, and ideas2innovation (i2i), among others.
+Dr. Noel is a recipient of the 2021 DigitalFUTURES Young Award for exceptional research and scholarship in the field of critical computational design.
 Currently an Assistant Professor of Architecture and Computational Design she teaches courses in architecture and design computation.

 Noel’s work is situated at the intersection of computation, ethnographic inquiry, and critical practice where she interrogates socio-cultural and socio-technical issues in computation and computational technologies in design and making.
 Her recent scholarship brings together methods and concepts from craft, human-computer interaction and media studies, and science and technology studies (STS).
 A scholar committed to fostering inclusive and minority perspectives on design, making, and technology, Noel conducts workshops and gives talks on design computation extensively across the globe.
 Her work is thoroughly interdisciplinary with training in architecture, design computation, science, technology, and society (sts) studies, media arts, and sciences; and arts education.